Voghiera

 Voghiera (Ferrarese: Vughièra) is a comune (municipality) in the Province of Ferrara in the northeastern Italian region Emilia-Romagna, located about 45 km northeast of Bologna and about 13 km southeast of Ferrara.

 As of 31 December 2004, it had a population of 3,924 and an area of 40.5 km2.

+Remarkable the Delizia di Belriguardo, a House of Este residence.

 Geography

 The municipality of Voghiera contains the frazioni (subdivisions, mainly villages and hamlets) Ducentola, Gualdo, Montesanto and Voghenza (a former bishopric).

 Voghiera borders the following municipalities: Argenta, Ferrara, Masi Torello and Portomaggiore.

 Ecclesiastical history

 Of these, Voghenza (in Latin, Vicohabentia) was once a residential bishopric, believed to have been renamed, due to a see shift, in 950 as Diocese of Ferrara (now Metropolitan Archdiocese of Ferrara–Comacchio).